uni-arts-chain/sr25519/README.md

 # Sr25519

 This is a ruby libraray for Sr25519.
+Use to sign and verify message.

 More info at: https://github.com/w3f/schnorrkel